Connection string properties

 - Delegate.
 The server process can impersonate the client security context while acting on behalf of the client.
 The server process can also make outgoing calls to other servers while acting on behalf of the client.

 The Windows identity of the caller is used to connect to Analysis Services.
-Valid values are blank, SSPI, and BASIC.
+Valid values are SSPI, blank, Basic, and ClaimsToken*.

-Valid values are True and False.
+Valid values are True or False.
 When set to True, security information, such as the user identity or password previously specified on the connection string, can be obtained from the connection after the connection is made.
 The default value is False.

 Determines the security level used on the connection.
+Values supported depend on the underlying transport.
 Valid values are:

 - None.
 Unauthenticated or anonymous connections.
 Performs no authentication on data sent to the server.

 - Connect.
 Authenticated connections.
 Authenticates only when the client establishes a relationship with a server.

 - Pkt Integrity.
 Encrypted connections.
 Verifies that all data is received from the client and that it has not been changed in transit.

 - Pkt Privacy.
 Signed encryption, supported only for TCP.
 Verifies that all data is received from the client, that it has not been changed in transit, and protects the privacy of the data by encrypting it.